melvyniandrag/IntroToJavaFall2019/Readme.md

 CHECK WITH I.T.: Can we install this: https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html on the desktop, but dont put the file in the PATH.
 Then download gitbash and set the PATH in .bashrc to not modify windows installs?

+NOTE TO SELF: It would be cool to implement a piano in Java with mappable keys via a config file!
+When we play chords we hit multiple notes at once.
+We already know how to handle key presses.
+How to handle multple key presses? https://stackoverflow.com/questions/752999/how-do-i-handle-simultaneous-key-presses-in-java Then we could make a piano like this: https://virtualpiano.net/

 COOL GUITAR WEBSITE IN JAVA: https://jguitar.com/

 A FEW HOMEWORK/CLASSWORK IDEAS: http://programmingbydoing.com/